PredicateLabs/predicate-operator/testnet/README.md

 2. **Pull the Docker Image:**
    * Execute: `docker pull ghcr.io/aethosnetwork/operator:latest`
 3. **Register with Aethos AVS:**
+   We will register your operator to the address of the signing key you created for aethos.
    ```sh
    export AETHOS_SIGNING_ADDRESS="<your_aethos_avs_signing_address>"
    export REGISTRATION_PRIVATE_KEY="<your_eigenlayer_registered_operator_private_key>"